SquadcastHub/squadcasthub.github.io/pages/mydoc/statuspage.md

 ![](images/statuspage_9.png)

-Here, you can upload a **Logo** for your StatusPage and provide _custom text_ for when all your displayed Services are healthy - _Good Status_ (eg: Operational, All good!, etc.) and for when even one of your displayed Services has an incident - _Bad Status_ (eg: Degraded, Oops.., Something is wrong, etc.)
+Here, you can upload a **Logo** for your Status Page and provide _custom text_ for when all your displayed Services are healthy - _Good Status_ (eg: Operational, All good!, etc.) and for when even one of your displayed Services has an incident - _Bad Status_ (eg: Degraded, Oops.., Something is wrong, etc.)

 ![](images/statuspage_10.png)

-This _status_ will update the StatusPage's overall _status_ in the _header_ section accordingly.
+This _status_ will update the Status Page's overall _status_ in the _header_ section accordingly.

 ![](images/statuspage_11.png)